 The Company's general legal counsel is the son of Allan L. Bridgford.
-For his legal counsel, he currently is paid a fee of \$2,100 for each Board of Directors meeting attended.
-Total fees paid for attending Board of Directors meetings under this arrangement were \$22,900 in fiscal year 2017 and \$19,800 in fiscal year 2016.
+For his legal counsel, he currently is paid a fee of \$2,300 for each Board of Directors meeting attended.
+Total fees paid for attending Board of Directors meetings were \$22,600 in fiscal year 2018 and \$22,900 in fiscal year 2017.
 In addition, legal services are performed on behalf of the Company and billed by a firm in which he is a partner.
-Total fees billed for legal services under this arrangement for each of fiscal years 2017 and 2016 were approximately \$131,000 and \$163,000, respectively.
+Total fees billed for legal services under this arrangement for each of fiscal years 2018 and 2017 were approximately \$173,000 and \$131,000, respectively.

 Director Allan L. Bridgford, Jr., son of the former senior chairman of the Board of Directors, is providing business consulting services to the Company.
 The arrangement currently provides for business consulting services at \$1,200 per day.
-Total fees billed under this arrangement were approximately \$250,000 in fiscal year 2017 and \$139,000 in fiscal year 2016.
-In addition, under a separate consulting arrangement for 2017, we accrued approximately \$1,033,000 of profit sharing based on fiscal year 2017 profitability to be paid out in equal installments over the next three years.
+Total fees billed under this arrangement were approximately \$219,000 in fiscal year 2018 and \$250,000 in fiscal year 2017.
+In addition, under a separate consulting arrangement for 2018, we accrued approximately \$420,700 of profit sharing based on fiscal year 2018 profitability to be paid out in equal installments over the next three years.

 Director Keith A. Ross provides real-estate consulting services to the Company.
 The arrangement currently provides for consulting services at \$250 per hour.
-Total fees paid as a consultant were \$324,000 during fiscal year 2017.
+Total fees paid as a consultant were \$51,285 during fiscal year 2018.